 The Nominating and Corporate Governance Committee is responsible for establishing and implementing procedures to identify and review the qualifications of all nominees for Board membership.
 The Committee considers nominations of director candidates made by current directors, an independent search firm, if one is engaged, senior management and our shareholders.
 The Nominating and Corporate Governance Committee's procedures include making a preliminary assessment of each proposed nominee, based upon the individual's resume and biographical information, an indication of the individual's willingness to serve and other background information, business experience and leadership skills, all to the extent available and deemed relevant by the Committee.
 All director candidates who continue in the process are then interviewed by members of the Committee and a majority of the other current directors.
 The Committee makes recommendations to the Board for inclusion in the slate of directors at an annual or special meeting of shareholders, or for appointment by the Board to fill a vacancy.
-The Committee applies its director candidate selection criteria, including a director's past contributions to the Board, effectiveness as a director and desire to continue to serve as a director, prior to recommending a director to stand for re-election for another term.
-The Board and committee evaluation process established by the Nominating and Corporate Governance Committee is an important determinant for Board tenure.
+The Committee applies its director candidate selection criteria, including a director's past contributions to the Board, effectiveness as a director and desire to continue to serve as a director, and conducts an individual director performance evaluation of each director whose term is expiring at that year's Annual Meeting of Shareholders and who has expressed an interest in standing for re-election prior to recommending a director to stand for re-election for another term.
+The Board, committee and individual director evaluation processes established by the Nominating and Corporate Governance Committee are an important determinant for Board tenure.

-The Nominating and Corporate Governance Committee charter was amended in January 2004.
+The Nominating and Corporate Governance Committee charter was amended in April 2006.
 A copy of the Nominating and Corporate Governance Committee charter may be found on our web site at www.apog.com by clicking on Investor Relations then Corporate Governance.
 All of the Nominating and Corporate Governance Committee members meet the existing independence requirements of the Nasdaq listing standards.
-The Nominating and Corporate Governance Committee held six meetings during fiscal 2005.
+Messrs.
+Davis and Marzec have served as members of the Committee since June 2005.
+The Nominating and Corporate Governance Committee held four meetings during fiscal 2006.

-Finance Committee
+Finance and Enterprise Risk Committee

-Members: J. Patrick Horner, Chair John T. Manning

-Mark A. Burke James L. Martineau
+Members: Jerome L. Davis, Chair James L. Martineau Sara L. Hays David E. Weiss

-Jerome L. Davis